WillDraxler/R4Human_Ecology/content/project/project_3_weather_dataset/index.md

   write_csv("mdr_2023_season_weather.csv")
 ```

 The big lessons here were in communication though.
-After building one iteration of the data set, I found the product to still be messy, inaccurate, and incompatible with the GDI dataset.
-Only by reworking the process and writing a codebook to be more intentional and specific was I able to build a satisfactory product.
+After building one iteration of the data set, I found the product to still be messy, inaccurate, and incompatible with the GDI data set.
+Only by reworking the process and writing a code book to be more intentional and specific was I able to build a satisfactory product.

 ![A codebook for the MDR_weather data set](codebook.jpg)

 Being the basis of all data science, starting with good data is extremely important.
-Attention to detail is essential, and if we had accepted the initial dataset full of unit conversion errors and formatting differences, the final conclusions of the study would have been innacurate.
-The real solution is to do it right from the start, and building a clear and tidy codebook prior to any data collection would have prevented this issue from happening.
+Attention to detail is essential, and if we had accepted the initial data set full of unit conversion errors and formatting differences, the final conclusions of the study would have been inaccurate.
+The real solution is to do it right from the start, and building a clear and tidy code book prior to any data collection would have prevented this issue from happening.
 Truly one of the most valuable lessons I have learned in Data Science is the importance and methods of collecting good data, and I will take that lesson with me forward.
 Being one of the Field Station Managers for the MDR 2024 field season, I now intend to devote time to ensuring that the data collection of every research project is clear, accurate, and tidy.
-I understand how valuable this is for analysis and collaboration and am grateful that experiences such as this project have given me that. understanding.
+I understand how valuable this is for analysis and collaboration and am grateful that experiences such as this project have given me that understanding.

 ![A section of the resulting data set](data_ex.jpg)